emmajanedrews/base-template/_posts/2018-01-16-a-question-that-will-change-your-life.md

 {% include pullquote.html %}

-<br>There’s a quote I enjoy: **“Change the questions you ask yourself, and you’ll change your life.”**<br><br>This year, as you move forward in 2018, I hope that you ask yourself that question and live by what you would do if you couldn’t fail.<br><br>If you have any questions for me, feel free to reach out.
+<br><br><br>This year, as you move forward in 2018, I hope that you ask yourself that question and live by what you would do if you couldn’t fail.<br><br>If you have any questions for me, feel free to reach out.
 I’d be happy to help you.
 Until then, make it a great 2018!